ketamineismybenzin/simpleCpuSim/README.md

 it also has an mmu and interupts.

 TODO:
---add instructions.
+-add instructions.
---add some form of simulated hard storage using binairy files, disk images or floppy disks.
+-add some form of simulated hard storage using binairy files, disk images or floppy disks.
---add IO (keyboard, TTY, networking, vga graphics)
+-add IO (keyboard, TTY, networking, vga graphics)